aarushi126/SQL_Case_Studies/Case Study #1 - Danny's Dinner/Solution.md

 |A|	510|
 |B|	440|

-###  10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January
+###  10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customers A and B have at the end of January

 <details>
   <summary>Click here for the solution</summary>